Updated: Feb 17

 6. Acupuncture may not be the treatment for you.

 Acupuncture is absolutely magical, but it's not always the answer.
 For example, if the patient is seeking help for weight gain, they are consuming takeaways for breakfast lunch and dinner then acupuncture might not be my number one choice.
 Seeking a dietician or nutritionalist may be a preferred approach.
 Perhaps followed by psychological support if there is a reason or a tendency to ‘self destruct’ and overeat.
-Acupuncture may help here with cravings, and even recognise and help with the desire to self sabotage.
+Acupuncture may have some place by reducing cravings but it wouldn't be my first choice for this example.
 My preference with this particular presentation would be nutritional support firstly and then if the patient is willing to adopt a 3/4 pronged approach then acupuncture may be a choice selected in the mix.

 7. You went back to the situation that caused the issue in the first place.